 3 The popular motif of Isis suckling her son Horus, however, lives on in "Christianity" as the popular image of Christ's mother Mary suckling Jesus as a baby, from the fifth century onward, according to Rowena Loverance in her book, Christian Art, p.117, 2007.
 See Mary Suckling and Isis Suckling.
 By the fifth century, the Christianity delivered in the first century by Christ and the apostles had been replaced by false doctrines and the Easter tradition in the Roman church.
 The Roman church cleric Jerome, in the fifth century, reordered and changed the number of the books in the Old Testament in his translation, changing what had been a purposeful and meaningful order of the books, not only for ancient Israel, but for modern day Christianity as the House of Israel.
 [For details, see the Feature article, Moving Forward].
 And today, it is illuminating to see the collection of ancient mythology graven images in the Vatican, which underlies the true orgin of the Roman church.
 [See Vatican Art, also our Sneakers article, Our History In Context].

 4 The wording in Luke 24:1 is "But on the first day of the week, very early in the morning, they came to the sepulchre ...."
 The wording in Greek for "But on the one of the week" is, "τῇ δὲ μιᾷ τῶν σαββάτων ...," is different than in Mark 16:9.
 The word for sabbath here is plural, sabbaths, as it is in Mat.
 28:1.
-See footnote 7 below.
+See footnote 7 below as to why the plural is used rather than the singular.
 While the word sabbaton is the seventh day of the week, it was also used with cardinal numbers to denote the other days of the week.
 The Israelites did not name their days, but rather they numbered them.
 Day one [Sunday], day two [Monday], up to day seven, the sabbaton.
 And all their days began at sunset.
-While the Greek used in Luke here uses the word sabbaton, it references a numbered day of the week as the Greek says, "But on the one of the week ...." or "on the one of the sabbaton."
+While the Greek used in Luke here uses the word sabbatons or sabbaths, it references a numbered day of the week as is the common Greek usage, "But on the one of the week ...." or "on the one of the sabbaton."
 The feminine one is mia [μιᾷ], which is the cardinal number one.
 So in this case, we have mia sabbaton, which is day one of the week or day one of seven, our Sunday.
-Tria sabbaton would be day three of the week, day three of seven, etc. Luke, John and Mark in 16:2 specifically are telling us that the two Marys did show up on day one, mia sabbaton, of the week or what we call Sunday morning, but Christ was already risen.
+Tria sabbaton would be day three of the week, day three of seven, etc. Luke, John and Mark in 16:2 specifically are telling us that the two Marys did show up on particular day one, mia sabbatons, of the week or what we call Sunday morning, but Christ was already risen.
 And this is why Mark in 16:9 does not use the cardinal number, mia sabbaton as he did in verse 2, but the adjective, protos sabbaton in describing the timing of Christ's resurrection.

 5 Christ was on Earth for six weekly sabbaths after his crucifixion.
 We read in the beginning of the book of Acts, "In my former book, Theophilus, I wrote about all that Jesus began to do and to teach until the day in which He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen, to whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God."
 [Acts 1:1-3].
 Including the first weekly sabbath after his crucifixion, the forty days would be inclusive of six weekly sabbath days.
 The timing of these forty days on Earth shows that Christ was taken up into heaven six weeks from his crucifixion on the Passover.